kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 {{<note>}}
-If you don't have the `EndpointSliceTerminatingCondition` feature gate enabled in your cluster (before the version 1.26), then load balancers (like the service proxy) remove the Pod from the list of endpoints in EndpointSlices as soon as the termination grace period _begins_.
+If you don't have the `EndpointSliceTerminatingCondition` feature gate enabled in your cluster (the gate is on by default from Kubernetes 1.26), then the Kubernetes control plane removes a Pod from any relevant EndpointSlices as soon as the Pod's termination grace period _begins_.
 The behavior above is described when the feature gate `EndpointSliceTerminatingCondition` is enabled.
 {{</note>}}